 For a laugh, take a look at this model from February 1950!

-If I hold out one of my large pointed collars, studded if diamentes, you’ll not ask me ‘What on earth have you got on your head?’
+If I hold out one of my large pointed collars, studded with diamentes, you’ll not ask me ‘What on earth have you got on your head?’

 On the sixth day of Christmas I thought I’d share with you…..
 More Kiwi buttons!